NeuromatchAcademy/course-content/projects/README.md

 ## Project Structure and Schedule

-  The NMA projects are conducted over 14 days, beginning on the morning of the ‘second’ curriculum day.
-Note that the the schedule of NMA is complex, due to the fact that we operate worldwide and have to accommodate three ‘zones’ and many timezones.
-The timezones are grouped into A, B and C groupings.
-This is the structure of the NMA times (note: times are in GMT+1):
+  The NMA projects are conducted over 14 days, beginning on the morning of the ‘second’ curriculum day (W1D2).

 ![Calendar](Caltz.png)
 There are fourteen Project days, falling between the fifteen content days.
 Daily project time can be: